Damnation (album)

 Damnation is the seventh studio album by Swedish progressive metal band Opeth.
-It was released on 22 April 2003, five months after Deliverance, which was recorded at the same time.
-Damnation is the last Opeth album to date to be produced by Steven Wilson although he did mix two future albums, Heritage and Pale Communion.
-Mikael Åkerfeldt dedicated both Damnation and Deliverance to his grandmother, who died in a car accident during the time the albums were being recorded.
+It was released on 22 April 2003, five months after Deliverance, which was recorded within the same time frame.
+Damnation is the last Opeth album to date to be produced by Steven Wilson (although he did mix two future albums, Heritage and Pale Communion).

-The album was a radical departure from Opeth's typical death metal sound, and the first Opeth album to use all clean vocals, clean guitars, and prominent Mellotron, as well as being inspired by 1970s progressive rock, particularly the work of the British band Camel, which typically features no heavy riffs or extended fast tempos.
-Despite the change in style from Opeth's previous albums, Damnation was critically acclaimed and boosted their popularity, leading to the release of Lamentations on DVD in late 2003.
+Damnation was a radical departure from Opeth's typical death metal sound, and the first Opeth album to use all clean vocals, clean guitars, and prominent Mellotron.
+Damnation was inspired by 1970s progressive rock, particularly the work of the British band Camel, which typically features no heavy riffs or extended fast tempos.
+Despite the change in style from Opeth's previous albums, Damnation received good reviews from critics and their fans.

 Production

-Like Deliverance, Damnation was recorded during the same trouble-plagued sessions at Nacksving Studios and Studio Fredman.
+Deliverance and Damnation were recorded during the same set of sessions, at Nacksving Studios and Studio Fredman.
 The majority of the recording of both albums was done, save for most of the Damnation vocals.
-For those parts, Åkerfeldt flew down to Wilson's studio No Man's Land in the UK, just a day after his grandmother's funeral.
+For those parts, Åkerfeldt flew down to Wilson's studio, No Man's Land in the UK, just a day after his grandmother's funeral.

+Mikael Åkerfeldt dedicated both Damnation and Deliverance to his grandmother, who had died in a car accident during the time the albums were being recorded.

 Critical reception

-In a review for Sputnikmusic, Mike Stagno wrote that Damnation is a progressive rock album that departs entirely from the extreme metal elements of Opeth's previous work, and stands as one of the best albums released in recent years.
-Ned Raggett of Pitchfork also felt that it succeeds without Opeth's previous death metal style, and showcases each band member's technical abilities on what is "the most surprising and entertaining album" in Opeth's discography.
+In 2012, reviewing the Deliverance reissue, Ned Raggett of Pitchfork felt that Damnation succeeded without Opeth's previous death metal style, and showcased each band member's technical abilities on what is "the most surprising and entertaining album" in Opeth's discography.

+In 2013, Loudwire listed Damnation as the second best album of 2003 (despite it being not "technically a metal album"), marveling "Damnation embraces the beautiful side Opeth had explored in prior albums and execute it marvelously.
+Mikael Akerfeldt’s singing voice is soothing to the ears, perfectly suited for the relaxing music that accompanies it."

-In 2014, TeamRock put Damnation at number 91 on their "Top 100 Greatest Prog Albums of All Time" list commenting: "the first Opeth album to abandon metal entirely, Damnation trumped its heavier sibling Deliverance by bringing Mikael Åkerfeldt’s masterful songwriting to the fore".
+In 2014, Prog put Damnation at number 91 on their "Top 100 Greatest Prog Albums of All Time" list commenting: "the first Opeth album to abandon metal entirely, Damnation trumped its heavier sibling Deliverance by bringing Mikael Åkerfeldt’s masterful songwriting to the fore".

-Loudwire listed Damnation as the second best album of 2003.
-Mike Portnoy, drummer for Dream Theater, put the album on his list of best albums of 2003.